wxzyd123/Pivotal_Objective_Perturbation/README.md

 python train.py --config_path <your config path> --dataset_name LibriTTS --is_fixed True
 ```

 The argument `is_fixed` represents whether training of the audio patches at the fixed positions.
-We have discussed it in paper's Section 5.5.
+We have discussed it in the paper's Section 5.5.

-2. Train on protected samples and test the anti-cloing capability.
+2. Train on protected samples and test the anti-cloning capability.

 ```bash
 python protected_train.py --config_path <your config path> --dataset_name LibriTTS --noise_path <noise path>